-- i)All Semester-end examinations shall be conducted by the Controller of Examinations. - ii) The schedule of examination shall be notified by the Controller of Examinations at least ten (10) days prior to the first day of the commencement of Semester-end examinations. - report/training report, all examiners shall be appointed by the Controller of Examinations with the prior approval of the Vice-Chancellor unless the power is delegated to the Controller of Examinations by the Vice Chancellor in writing.
+- i)All Semester-end examinations shall be conducted by the Controller of Examinations. - ii) The schedule of examination shall be notified by the Controller of Examinations at least ten (10) days prior to the first day of the commencement of Semester-end examinations. - iii) For theory as well as practical examinations and dissertation/thesis/ project report/training report, all examiners shall be appointed by the Controller of Examinations with the prior approval of the Vice-Chancellor unless the power is delegated to the Controller of Examinations by the Vice Chancellor in writing.
 Name of examiners shall be obtained from the concerned Director/Principal of the college / Head of the department, from the panel recommended by the Board of Studies/ Board of Faculty.
 At least one examiner for practical subjects in the final and pre-final year shall be from industry related to the program.